-- Export Cargo: Cargo that manufacturers or providers export overseas upon customers' requirements. - Import Cargo: Cargo that manufacturers or providers import from overseas objectively for manufacturing or selling. - Through Cargo: Cargo that discharging from vessels to terminal area and store at the terminal area before loading back to the vessels. - Transshipment Cargo: Cargo that discharging from vessels to terminal area and wait for being loaded to new vessels to destination ports.
+- Export Cargo: Cargo that manufacturers or providers export overseas upon customers' requirements. - Import Cargo: Cargo that manufacturers or providers import from overseas objectively for manufacturing or selling. - Through Cargo: Cargo that discharging from vessels to terminal area and store at the terminal area before loading back to the vessels. - to terminal area and wait for being loaded to new vessels to destination ports.